Non-equilibrium large deviations and parabolic-hyperbolic PDE with irregular drift: Introduction

 \subsection{Overview}

-The paper is structured as follows.
-At the beginning of each section, we will introduce the necessary assumptions on the nonlinearity $\Phi$.
-We prove in Appendix~\ref{sec_pme} that every assumption is satisfied by the model example $\Phi(\xi)=\xi^m$, for any $m\in[1,\infty)$, and therefore that every result in this paper applies to the case of the Laplacian and to every porous media nonlinearity.
+Extended lecture notes have been posted online by the authors \cite{FehGes19}.
+So, while we emphasize that this version of the paper contains full details, extended remarks and more detailed computations can be found online.
+In particular, we prove in \cite[Appendix~A]{FehGes19} that every assumption is satisfied by the model example $\Phi(\xi)=\xi^m$, for every $m\in[1,\infty)$, and therefore that every result in this paper applies to the case of the Laplacian and to every porous media nonlinearity.

+We introduce the assumptions on the nonlinearity $\Phi$ at the beginning of each section.
 In Section~\ref{skeleton}, we present an informal analysis of the skeleton equation broken down as follows.
-In Section~\ref{energy_critical}, we argue by scaling that the skeleton equation \eqref{eq:intro-skeleton-2} is energy critical for $L^1(\TT^d)$ and is energy supercritical for $L^p(\TT^d)$, if $p\in(1,\infty)$.
+In Section~\ref{energy_critical}, we argue by scaling that the skeleton equation \eqref{eq:intro-skeleton} is energy critical for $L^1(\TT^d)$ and is energy supercritical for $L^p(\TT^d)$, if $p\in(1,\infty)$.
 We obtain formal a-priori estimates for the solution of \eqref{eq:intro-skeleton} in Section~\ref{sec_a_priori} and thereby identify the correct energy space \eqref{intro_energy_space} for the initial data.
 Based on these estimates, in Section~\ref{renormalized_sol} we define a \emph{renormalized kinetic solution} (see Definition~\ref{skel_sol_def}).

 In Section~\ref{sec_unique}, we prove the uniqueness of renormalized kinetic solutions (see Theorem~\ref{thm_unique}).
 In Section~\ref{sec_equiv}, we prove in Theorem~\ref{equiv} the equivalence of renormalized kinetic solutions and weak solutions (see Definition~\ref{classical_weak}) to the skeleton equation.
 In Section~\ref{sec_existence}, we prove the existence of renormalized kinetic solutions (see Proposition~\ref{gen_exist}), and obtain in Proposition~\ref{weak_strong} the strong continuity of the solutions with respect to weak convergence of the controls.
+In Section~\ref{sec_uniform_ldp}, we prove the uniform large deviations principle, which relies on the weak approach to large deviations developed in \cite{BudDupMar2008}.
+In Section~\ref{sec_gamma}, in Theorem~\ref{thm:gamma-convergence}, we prove the $\Gamma$-convergence of the large deviations rate functions \eqref{finite_rate_function-1-1} to the rate function \eqref{eq:intro-rate-function}.
+In Section~\ref{sec_lsc_envelope}, we characterize the l.s.c.\ envelope of the restricted rate function.